MIROC-DOC/model_description/org/md_enorg/a-intro.md

- Atmospheric forecast parameters of TERM00061,TERM00061 In order to estimate the change term due to mechanical processes, we first need to estimate
-         TERM00062 and TERM00062 as the grid point values for vorticity and divergence TERM00063, Convert to TERM00063.
+ Atmospheric forecast parameters of TERM00061,TERM00061 In order to estimate the change term due to mechanical processes, we first need to estimate Convert         TERM00062,TERM00062 to the grid values of vorticity and divergence TERM00063,TERM00063.
  This is because the equations of mechanics are written in terms of vorticity and divergence.
  This transformation involves a spatial derivative, This can be done precisely by using the spherical harmonic function expansion